beryllium/CacheBundle/README.md

 ### Step 1: Fetching

+If you are using composer, you probably only need to add this to your composer.json file:
+    "require": {
+      "Beryllium/CacheBundle": "dev-master"
+    },

-Add this to your deps file:
+If you aren't using composer, add this to your deps file:

     [BerylliumCacheBundle]
         git=http://github.com/beryllium/CacheBundle.git